yamcs/yamcs/docs/server-manual/links/udp-tc-data-link.rst

     Ensure that on overage no more than ``tcMaxRate`` commands are issued during any given second.
 Default: unspecified

 commandPostprocessorClassName (string)
-    Class name of a :javadoc:`~org.yamcs.tctm.CommandPostprocessor` implementation.
-Default is :javadoc:`org.yamcs.tctm.IssCommandPostprocessor` which applies :abbr:`ISS (International Space Station)` conventions.
+    Class name of a :doc:`command-postprocessor/index` implementation.
+Default is :javadoc:`org.yamcs.tctm.GenericCommandPostprocessor <command-postprocessor/generic>`.

 commandPostprocessorArgs (map)
-    Optional args of arbitrary complexity to pass to the CommandPostprocessor.
-Each CommandPostprocessor may support different options.
+    Optional args of arbitrary complexity to pass to the command postprocessor.
+Each postprocessor may support different options.